 Denture relines have many uses

 Denture relines are often a good alternative to replacing an entire set of dentures.
 Denture relines involve placing a new acrylic on the tissue side of dentures.
-You see, all good dentures are made via a number of dental appointments that allow one’s denture to have a custom, intimate fit with their mouth tissues.
+You see, all good dentures are made via a number of dental appointments that allow one’s denture to have a custom, intimate fit with mouth tissues.

 At the time one receives their new dentures, this fit is usually exceptional and superb.
 As time passes, the bone supporting the tissue remodels.
 That’s a fancy way of saying that the bone dissolves away slowly.